Genre: Historical Fiction

 About Jojo Moyes

-Jojo Moyes is a former journalist and the novelist of twelve novels, including the Me Before You trilogy as well as Paris for One, The Girl You Left Behind and One Plus One, and The Giver of Stars.
+Jojo Moyes is a former journalist and a novelist whose works include the Me Before You trilogy as well as Paris for One, The Girl You Left Behind and One Plus One, Someone Else’s Shoes, and The Giver of Stars.
 She lives on a farm in Essex, England, with her husband and children.
 Visit the author’s website →